artificyan/ml-intro-course/README.md

 By the end of the course, you should be able to:

 1. Apply fundamental machine learning models and methodology to solve real-world problems.
 1. Write idiomatic Python code to model data.
-Primarily, using the scikit-learn package.
-Occasionally, implementing algorithms from scratch.
+Primarily using the scikit-learn package.
+Occasionally implementing algorithms from scratch.
-1. Define common machine learning terms and identify common examples.
+1. Define common machine learning terms and identify applied examples.
 1. Explain common regression, classification and clustering algorithms.
 1. Recognize when to and _when not to_ apply machine learning algorithms.
-1. Build an end-to-end machine learning model to an answer meaningful a Data Science question.
+1. Build end-to-end machine learning models to an answer meaningful Data Science questions.

 ----
 Course Schedule